ocket8888/trafficcontrol/docs/source/api/v2/api_capabilities.rst

 ********************
 ``api_capabilities``
 ********************

+.. deprecated:: ATCv6
+	This endpoint is deprecated, and has been removed from API versions released with ATCv6 and later.

 Deals with the capabilities that may be associated with API endpoints and methods.
 These capabilities are assigned to :term:`Roles`, of which a user may have one or more.
 Capabilities support "wildcarding" or "globbing" using asterisks to group multiple routes into a single capability

 ``GET``